Award Winning Hand Carved Staircase: Bespoke Oak Staircases

 The oak boarding on the landings had to match up exactly to the height of the floors that were already laid in adjacent rooms as there were no threshold strips to even out any difference in levels.

-The complete work had to be stained and sealed to our customer’s requirements and even this was difficult, because the changes in grain direction cause changes in the colour, so many adjustments had to be made to the strength of the stain as work proceeded.
+The complete work had to be stained and sealed to the customer's requirements and even this was difficult, because the changes in grain direction cause changes in the colour, so many adjustments had to be made to the strength of the stain as work proceeded.

 The Woodworking Project of the Year Award recognises the very best in design, application or ability in joinery manufacture.
 The award was set up in memory of John Hedgecock, the former technical director at the BWF.
 It is a fitting tribute to a man whose dedication and knowledge of woodworking and joinery manufacturing was second to none.